jofhatkea/js-kata/w20tuesday/README.md

 Your task now, is to create a function called `mockify` that receives a string, and returns a mocified version of that string.

-The .html and .js files have been prepared for you ...
+The .html and .js files have been prepared for you - copy everything from materials to mysolution (`cp ./materials/* ./mysolution/`)

 #### Testing
 Call your function in a console.log, like